Music History for

 1996 - Madonna testified in an L.A.
 Court against Robert Dewey Hoskins.
 He had been accused of stalking and threatening to kill her.

-1998 - Swedish police arrested a total of 314 people following a neo-Nazi concert near Stolkholm.
+1998 - Swedish police arrested a total of 314 people following a neo-Nazi concert near Stockholm.
 Crowd members allegedly gave Hitler salutes, classified as a "hate crime" under Swedish law, during a performance by U.S. group Max Resist.